sunhill-de/ORM/doc/md/ISSUES.md

 Missing features
 - [X] There is no possibility to promote an object to another object
 - [X] Nested subqueries don't work reliable
+- [ ] External references are not working
+- [ ] Infofields are not working due the fact that the info market is not integrated

 Wish list
 - [ ] It should be possible to combine queries of different entities (like dummy->search()->where('tag','contains',Tags::query()->where('name','begins with','A'))->get())